dphfox/tiniest/README.md

 	<img src="github/logo.svg" alt="tiniest">
 </h1>

-`tiniest` is a minimal, portable testing library for Luau, built on a few principles:
+`tiniest` is a collection of minimal, portable testing libraries for Luau, built on a few principles:

 - Simple, idiomatic Luau throughout.
-- Zero dependencies.
+- Zero external dependencies.
-- Zero standard library extensions.
+- Minimal internal dependencies.
+- Runtime independence.
-- Zero opinions about project structure.
+- No opinions about project structure.
-- Just the core features to write simple, good tests.

 ## Features

 - `test()` and `describe()` callbacks
-- Full stack trace capture for errors
+- Clean, correctly-cropped stack traces
+- Declarative `expect()` API with line numbers and code visualisation
 - Pretty-formatted summaries of reports with emoji, Unicode, and colour
-- Benchmark how long tests run for with your own time source
+- Benchmark how long tests run for

 ### Planned

-- Pretty asserts
 - Snapshots with your own serialiser
 - Test discovery with your own IO system